dotnet/docs/docs/csharp/whats-new/csharp-7-2.md

 Finally, a new compound access modifier: `private protected`, indicates that a member may be accessed by derived classes that are declared in the same assembly.
-Where `protected internal` access allows access by derived classes or classes that are in the same assembly, this new more restrictive designation limits access to derived types declared in the same assembly.
+Where `protected internal` access allows access by derived classes or classes that are in the same assembly, `private protected` limits access to derived types declared in the same assembly.

 You can read more of the details in the language reference article on [access modifiers](../language-reference/keywords/access-modifiers.md).